Pest infestations can ruin the enjoyment of your home, but do you know how to spot them?

 The weakened structure caused by ants will mean the wood can look fine on the outside, but if you have found hollow-sounding wood that is weak under pressure, then you have ants.

 Remember to check the trees in your garden, too.
-Ants love dead trees and will happily set up home inside the branches and tree trunk.
+Ants love dead trees and will happily set up home inside the branches and tree trunks.
 If this tree is close to your home then it is easy for ants to migrate into your property.

 5. Piles of Soil or Dirt (An Ant Nest)

 Check-in your garden and in your basement if you have a soil floor.
 An ant nest is easy to miss as it just looks like a pile of dirt.

 If your normally perfect grass has a pile of soil on top of it, or your flat flowerbeds have raised humps, check carefully for ants.
 Look at the pile, don’t touch it: if you disturb the nest you risk angering the ants.